The point - Harpers Ferry

 Field in Harpers Ferry

-Trailhead: Crest Loop → Earthworks Trail → Upper Loop → Skirmish Line Loop
+• Upper & Lower Loop: Crest Loop → Earthworks Trail → Upper Loop → Skirmish Line Loop trailhead, 2.4 mile loop trail, 296 feet of elevation gain, average time of 1.5 hours to complete.

 If you’re looking for an easy Harpers Ferry hiking trail that includes both history and great nature views, Virignius and Hall’s Island Trail is the one for you!